 Running an art business is both rewarding and, at times, stressful.
 The best way to reduce stress is to be organized.
-Having an organization system in place will allow you to focus on important tasks like marketing, creating, and reducing time searching for misplaced things.
+An organization system will allow you to focus on important tasks like marketing, creating, and reducing time searching for misplaced things.

 The main reason why many artists find it challenging to stay organized is that there are many things a working artist has to think about during the day, like keeping supplies organized, keeping the inventory of products up-to-date, accounting, and dates of upcoming events.